1. 6.11 The popover attribute

 3. Let getStackPosition be an algorithm which performs the following steps given an HTML element popover:

-1. Let popoverList be popover's node document's auto popover list.
+1. Let popoverList be popover's node document's showing auto popover list.

 2. If popover is in popoverList, then return the index of popover in popoverList + 1.